 Decide on your business structure.

-This will vary depending on what kind of services you’re planning to offer.
+Your business structure will vary depending on what kind of services you’re planning to offer.
 A sole proprietorship may be the simplest way to go, but it’s usually only appropriate if you’re a freelancer or planning on running things solo.
-[Incorporations, partnerships, and LLCs] have a variety of different benefits, such as protecting your personal assets or providing different tax breaks.
-If you need help determining your business structure, take this business entity survey and consult with a small-business attorney.
+Incorporations, partnerships, and LLCs have a variety of different benefits, such as protecting your personal assets or providing different tax breaks.

 Accept chip cards and Apple Pay everywhere.